 Circular nesting in a group means it’s purpose and structure is misunderstood.
 The Active Directory Cleanup solution includes a report to find these groups so the situation can be remediated.

 A group is considered stale if contains stale users.
 Removing the groups or removing the stale users from the group is an important part of an Active Directory Cleanup project and this listing makes them simple to find.

 If a large group is used to assign permissions or application access control, it becomes hard to understand if only the right users have access.
 An Active Directory Cleanup project should evaluate the purpose of these larger groups to see if smaller groups should be used to help enforce a least privilege model.

 Groups within groups make it hard to understand the access granted by these groups.
 Nesting is also one way an attacker can hider their presence and persist in an environment.
 The Active Directory Cleanup Tool provides a nested groups report so that any nested group can be reviewed and effective membership evaluate.

 Any Active Directory Cleanup project will look at distribution lists and mail enabled groups to determine who needs to get what information.
 These groups are often bloated by years of additions without any removal of users who no longer need to be in them.

 To perform an Active Directory Cleanup, consulting a group owner is often required to determine the purpose of a group and the current required members.
 Where a Group Owner attribute is not set, this report can infer the owner through the attributes of the effective members.

-Like empty AD groups, single user should be found and removed as they likely serve no purpose.
-STEALTHbits Active Directory Cleanup Tool provides a report of these groups making the process easy.
+Like empty AD groups, the single user should be found and removed as they likely serve no purpose.
+Stealthbits Active Directory Cleanup Tool provides a report of these groups making the process easy.